"HOPE" - INVISIBLE INFORMATION:

 FAITH IN THE FACE OF THE UNKNOWN

 Militant Atheists may be among the angriest of the believers.
-They worship at the alter of non- belief with a zealot’s certainty and are now banning together becoming their own religion.
+They worship at the altar of non- belief with a zealot’s certainty and are now banning together becoming their own religion.
 Pride has become the common thread of their religion.
-In many cases it’s a religion of intolerance.
-They are proud of their bleak world view that “this is all there is: you’re born, you live, and you die.
+In many cases, it’s a religion of intolerance.
+They are proud of their bleak worldview that “this is all there is: you’re born, you live, and you die.
 Deal with it” They have no doubt and no time for further research or investigation.
 They are determined to put the faithful “in their place,” and change laws that allow people to acknowledge their faith in public.

 They believe: nothing exists but natural phenomena, skepticism is inherently scientific. religion and science are warring forces, Faith is about believing without evidence, and asking what makes existence possible at all is not a real question.

 Atheists confuse religion (whatever that is), with spirituality.
 They focus on dogma and the actions of radical fundamentalists and literal interpretations of sacred works as all the evidence they need to prove their conviction that religion is mindless and shallow.
 They dismiss the wisdom gained by countless souls over thousands of years who have devoted their entire lives to meditation, prayer, and to address matters of existence and consciousness.

 For the atheist, it’s all cerebral.
 It’s all intellectual discourse.
 They can dismiss the miraculous as convenient coincidence.
 Clearly, none of them have found themselves in a life that has become a nightmare, a nightmare in which there’s no way to turn and no way out, and have cried out for help into an invisible and incomprehensible unknown.
 As they descend into an ever-expanding, ever-more-horrifying bottomless-pit, they surrender.